Varsity Letter in Community Service

 Make an Impact.
 Track Your Hours.
 Earn Your Letter.

 Volunteer work changes lives — including yours.
-Log your service hours in SchooLinks and work toward earning the Varsity Letter in Community Service.
+Log your hours in the Student Volunteer Hours Tracker app and work toward earning the Varsity Letter in Community Service.

 What Is the Varsity Letter in Community Service?